Nanshin-ron: Economic development

 In 1920, the Foreign Ministry convened the Nan-yo Boeki Kaigi (South Seas Trade Conference) to promote South Seas commerce.
 In 1928, it published Boeki, Kigyo oyobi imin yori mitaru Nan'yo ("The South Seas in View of Trade and Emigration").
 The term Nan-yo kokusaku (National Policy towards the South Seas) first appeared.

 The Japanese government sponsored several companies, including the Nan'yō Takushoku Kabushiki Kaisha (South Seas Colonization Company), the Nan'yō Kōhatsu Kabushiki Kaisha (South Seas Development Company), and the Nan'yō Kyōkai (South Seas Society) with a mixture of private and government funds for development of phosphate mining, sugarcane, and coconut industries in islands and to sponsor emigrants.
 Japanese Societies were established in Rabaul, New Caledonia, Fiji, and New Hebrides in 1932 and in Tonga in 1935.

 The success of the Navy in the economic development of Taiwan and the South Seas Mandate through alliances among military officers, bureaucrats, capitalists, and right-wing and left-wing intellectuals contrasted sharply with Army failures in the Chinese mainland.

+The Great Depression at the end of the 1920s highlighted the urgency for resource extraction as Japan, an import-dependent nation, plunged into economic crisis and the politicians in the already flailing Taishō Democracy seemed unable to adequately resolve these problems.